LasseNatvig/tdt4258-codespaces/README.md

 # TDT4258 C Programming

 This repository contains a C programming environment for use in the course TDT4258.
-It lets you write, compile, and debug C programs in a VSCode-like environment straight from your web browser.
+It lets you write, compile, and debug C programs in a VSCode-like environment straight from your web browser, or in VSCode on your local machine.

 ## Getting Started

+To use this environment, you can either use GitHub Codespaces in a web browser, or use a VSCode on your local computer with a Dev Container.

+### GitHub Codespaces in a web browser

 1. Create a GitHub account if you don't already have one.